Knattspyrnufélagið Fram: European adventures

 Fram Reykjavik has a long tradition of playing in both UEFA Cup and European Champions League.
 Still today Fram remains the only Icelandic team ever to play against both Real Madrid C.F. and Barça in European competitions.
 The first one was in the year of 1971 against Hibernians F.C. from Malta.
 Both matches were exceptionally played at Malta and Fram lost the first match 3–0 but won the second leg 2–0.
 In 1973 FC Basel came to Iceland and won very easily in both matches against Fram Reykjavik.
 In 1974 Fram traveled to Madrid in European Cup to play against Real Madrid C.F. at Santiago Bernabéu Stadium.
 Madrid won 6–0 but at Laugardalsvöllur it looked almost the whole match as it would end up in draw until on 74th minute when Real scored a goal and again in the last seconds of the match.
 In 1976 Fram Reykjavik lost against Slovan Bratislava.
 In 1985 Northern Ireland was Fram next stop when Fram Reykjavik won an easy victory against Glentoran F.C. in round two same the Austrian Bundesliga giants Rapid Vienna which Fram lost overall with only one goal which has to be one of the best performance of Icelandic team ever.
 In 1986 Fram traveled to Poland to play against Katowice in a very even duel Fram eventually lost.
 Sparta Prague came to Reykjavík 1987 to play against Fram Reykjavik at Laugardalsvöllur stadium.
 They were simply too big for the Icelandic team and won 8–0 over all.
 In 1988 Barça came and unexpectedly the match in Iceland was very even and it wasn't until the end of the match that FC Barcelona secured the win.
 In 1990 Fram Reykjavik won the Allsvenskan champions Djurgårdens IF Fotboll badly in both away and home matches over all 4–1.
-In the next round Barcelona FC came to Iceland again and this time Fram Reykjavik scored the first goal and it wasn't until the last 10 minutes of the game that Barcelona scored twice, eventually winning.
+In the next round FC Barcelona came to Iceland again and this time Fram Reykjavik scored the first goal and it wasn't until the last 10 minutes of the game that Barcelona scored twice, eventually winning.